bobanetwork/v3-anchorage/.gitbook/contents/hc/1_write-handler.md

-# Write the Offchain Handler
+# Write an Off-Chain Handler

 The first step is to write our *offchain handler*.
 This handler is responsible for receiving requests from the bundler along with their payloads and returning the appropriate responses.